programmernb-ctrl/rebar-adminpanel/README.md

 # rebar-adminpanel

+[!IMPORTANT]
-**_It's required that you go to your Rebar directory and setup some things first below are steps which have to be done before using the adminpanel_**
+It's required that you go to your Rebar directory and setup some things first below are steps which have to be done before using the adminpanel

 1. Go to ./webview/src/index.css
 2. Add following code to it at the end of index.css